-We ask that the federal government fulfill Minister Rodriguez's Mandate Letter commitment and introduce a bill to amend the Copyright Act before the end of 2022, which includes the Artist's Resale Right.
+We ask that the federal government fulfill the Mandate Letter commitments and introduce a bill to amend the Copyright Act before the end of 2023, which includes the Artist's Resale Right.

 ABOUT CARFAC AND RAAV

 CARFAC and RAAV represent Canada's 21,000 visual artists.